 Each year, up to three recipients are awarded $2,500 to be used for eligible training costs associated with advanced flight training such as a commercial license, various endorsements or ratings for pilots who already have a PPL.

 Apply for the scholarship

 See below for eligibility criteria.
-Applications for the COPA Advanced Flight Training Scholarship must be submitted between January 4, 2023, and March 1, 2023.
-All applicants will be notified if their submission was succession within a 45-60 day period after the deadline.
+Applications for the 2024 COPA Advanced Flight Training Scholarship must be submitted by March 14, 2024.

 Make a donation